Ignacio Merino: Educating in Peru

+Return to Paris

 In 1850, he had an opportunity to study with Eugène Delacroix, and returned to Paris.
 He would remain there for the rest of his life.
 It is said that an exhibition of his costumbrista paintings served as the inspiration for Martin Paz, an adventure story by Jules Verne, which was set in Lima.
 Upon returning to Paris, he produced 92 wood engravings for a luxury 1854 edition of Esteban Terralla y Landa's 1797 satire Lima por dentro y fuera, collaborating with Parisian printer A. Mézin and draftsman A. Jourdain.
 Many of these engravings, including landscapes, portraits, and popular scenes, served as studies for later canvases of costumbrista themes.

 It was there he created his best-known painting, Colón ante los doctores en Salamanca, which was purchased by the government of President José Balta after winning a third-place medal at the "Exposition des Beaux-Arts".
 He was also inspired by European literature and created works based on the writings of Shakespeare, Sir Walter Scott and Miguel de Cervantes.